Surgical nursing

-Surgical nurses are responsible for approximately six patients, depending on the nature of the surgical ward.
-Intensive Care and High-Dependency units usually have one to two nurses per patient.

 Duties

-Theatre nurses are part of the perioperative surgical team; they work alongside surgeons, surgical technician, nurse anaesthetists and nurse practitioners.
+Surgical nurses work alongside other medical staff throughout the surgical process.
 In surgery there are three main phases: preoperative, intraoperative and postoperative.
 These phases collectively are known as the perioperative period.
 Each phase is related to specific activities carried out and skills needed for different stages of nursing.

 Preoperative Phase

-This stage is undertaken when the patient decides to have surgery.
+This stage is undertaken when the patient prepares to have surgery.
 It may include discussing with the patients all the benefits of the procedure but also the dangers that could occur.
 This is an opportunity for the patient to discuss any concerns they may have.
-Also the theatre nurses must make sure that the patients are in good condition, before going ahead with the surgery.
-While it is very important to prepare a patient physically, it is also important to mentally prepare a patient prior to surgery.
-A surgical nurse will help prepare the patient using various methods often including family members depending on the situation.
-The patient will normally express any concerns about the surgery to the nurse; this information will be passed on to other hospital staff including the surgeon.
-The appropriate actions will be taken dependent on the situation.
+When assigned, the theatre nurses must make sure that the patients are in good condition before going ahead with the surgery.

 Intraoperative Phase

 This stage begins when the ward nurse, who has prepared the patient for surgery, delivers the patient and their notes to the theatre and/or anaesthetic nurse.
 Many checks are undertaken at this stage to ensure a safe environment for the patient and the theatre staff.
 The theatre nurse works to maintain a sterile environment and to ensure the surgical equipment is working well.
 The nurse also organises all surgical instruments and ensures all supplies needed during the surgery are available.